 Welcome to the official website for the Michigan Tech Experience Tech initiative.
-Browse through the pages on the left to access the most up-to-date information on what the fee is, what it includes, and who to contact for answers to your questions.
+Browse through the categories below to access the most up-to-date information.
 If you have additional questions, see the Frequently Asked Questions page or feel free to mail email@example.com.
 Thank you for visiting!

 Experience Tech Benefits

 Mont Ripley Ski Hill